How does a urinary tract infection develop and how are they treated?

 What happens if you don’t get better?

 These methods of diagnosis and treatment are based on acute attacks – an infection that can be easily resolved with antibiotics or self-treatment.
-Depending on your immune system response to prevent the infection worsening and the type of antibiotics prescribed, short, acute attacks can settle quickly.
+Depending on your immune system response to prevent the infection worsening and the type of antibiotics prescribed, short, acute attacks can settle quickly in around 70% of cases.

 But some people continue to have UTI symptoms after their initial treatment ends or find their symptoms soon return.
 This could be because